dthaler/iftype-reg/draft-thaler-iftype-reg.md

 ## Registration Template {#template}

+### ifType

-This template describes the fields that MUST be supplied in a registration request suitable for adding to the ifType registry:
+The following template describes the fields that MUST be supplied in a registration request suitable for adding to the ifType registry:

 Label for IANA ifType requested: